KivalEvan/BeatSaber-JSMap/README.md

 bsmap.save.difficultySync(data);
 ```

-**NOTE:** Recommended to use `https://deno.land/x/bsmap@version/mod.ts` to lock version to ensure
+**NOTE:** Recommended to lock version to ensure the script works without breaking from newer update.
-the script works without breaking from newer update.
-For rolling release, visit
+For rolling release, visit [GitHub Repo](https://github.com/KivalEvan/BeatSaber-Deno) and import raw
-[GitHub Repo](https://github.com/KivalEvan/BeatSaber-Deno) and import raw file directly from there
+file directly from there (`https://raw.githubusercontent.com/KivalEvan/BeatSaber-Deno/main/mod.ts`),
-(`https://raw.githubusercontent.com/KivalEvan/BeatSaber-Deno/main/mod.ts`), you may need to
-occasionally add `--reload` tag for latest update.
+you may need to occasionally add `--reload` tag for latest update.

-You may also clone the module and import it locally to make any modification as you wish.
+You may also clone the module to store and import locally, and make any modification as you wish.

 If you are using the script outside of map directory, you can specify the map directory without the
 need to explicitly apply `directory` on IO function.
 This can be any valid directory as long as it